glycerine/gocortado/README.md

 - Generalization beyond the initial training data set is missing from the original cortado code and from this Go port.

-Theoretically, this should not be too hard to add.
-The current code would need the existing training data set available in order to do any prediction on out-of-sample data.
+Theoretically, this should not be too hard to add, but it needs a design for the data structure in which to store the decision tree.
+The current code needs the training data set available in order to do prediction on new out-of-sample data.

 ~~~
 go test -v -run Test005_airline_data_test